karwler/Thrones/README.md

 ### Linux
 The only supported compilers are Clang and GCC.
 GLEW and GLM are downloaded and built while running CMake.
-SDL2, SDL2_image, SDL2_ttf and libcurl need to be installed manually.
+SDL2, SDL2_image, SDL2_ttf and libcurl are only downloaded and built when building an AppImage.
 To create a menu entry for the game client, you can use the "rsc/thrones.desktop" launcher file.
 When building the game client on a Raspberry Pi, the CMake option "-DOPENGLES=1" should be set.